Skip to content

 How to port your current number to OpenPhone

 Want your switch to a new VoIP provider to be the last one you ever make?
 OpenPhone is a modern business phone service that can scale with you as your company grows.
-On top of offering integrations, automations, and more features to help you streamline your communication processes, OpenPhone can help you port unlimited numbers (US, Canadian, or North American toll-free numbers) with zero porting fees.
+On top of being able to port in unlimited numbers (US, Canadian, or North American toll-free numbers) with zero porting fees, OpenPhone comes with features like:

-Our porting process only takes three simple steps:
+Our porting process takes just a few simple steps:

 VoIP number porting: Things to keep in mind